Kent has good reason to rejoice in its sacred places

 Much smaller but also deeply spiritual, are the 14 medieval Romney Marsh Churches, dotted around a vast, ethereal landscape.
 These hidden gems are well worth tracking down.

 The Churches Conservation Trust cares for 17 Kent churches, including St James’ Church in Cooling.
 The graveyard of this late-13th century building provided the inspiration for the opening Pip-meets-Magwitch scene in Charles Dickens' Great Expectations.
+The tower of St Peter’s Church in Sandwich offers spectacular views over England’s most complete medieval town.

 And Kent is now also home to one of the largest Sikh places of worship outside India.
 The exquisite Gravesend Gurdwara with its fine marble carvings and brightly-painted dome, actively welcomes respectful visitors - Sikh and non-Sikh alike.